tommyzakhoo/autoregressive-part-1/README.md

 Above shows the p-values for each of the fitted coefficients, which have the [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution).

-The first three are p-values are tiny and definitely statistically significant at very high levels of significance.
-For example, I would keep the first three coefficients and reject the rest, at the 99.99% significance level.
+The first three are p-values are tiny, and definitely statistically significant at very high levels of significance.
+For example, I would keep the first three coefficients and reject the rest, at the 99.99% level of significance.
 If I did so, I would have pretty much recovered the model that the data was generated with!

 ## Summary and Final Thoughts

-In part 2, I will analyze a vritual currency time series dataset.
-In this part, I gave an basic introduction to time series analysis using the Box-Jenkins method, and fitting an autoregressive model to data.
+In part 2, I will analyze a virtual currency time series dataset.
+In this initial part, I gave an basic introduction to time series analysis, using the Box-Jenkins method, and show how to fit an autoregressive model to data.

 A short summary of what I have done here is as follows.